CISecurity/ArtifactExpressions/artifacts/cisco-asa/cisco_asa.password_policy.rst

 ====================== ====== =====================================
 Name                   Type   Description
 ====================== ====== =====================================
-password_policy_option String Password Policy configuration option.
+password_policy_option string Password Policy configuration option.
 ====================== ====== =====================================

 NOTE: The ``password_policy_option`` parameter is governed by a constraint allowing only the following values: